April 2026

 Harran, May 2026

 We wished to get a group selfie and asked our photographer to take the picture.
-As we lined up, however, a follower appeared, possibly curious to see what was going on.
-Even though we felt awkward about the situation, we couldn't really tell the follower to "buzz up", could we?
-We didn't get her email address, so we were able to email her the picture - but we appreciated her appearance.
-We noticed the road sign with the dromedaries.
+But just as we lined up, a follower appeared, possibly curious to see what was going on.
+Even though we felt awkward about the situation, we couldn't really tell the follower to "buzz off", could we?
+We didn't get her email address, so we were not able to email her the picture - but we did appreciate her appearance.

 "Can anybody read what it says?" asked Roger.

-"Well, it could be that if you piss off a dromedary, you risk it pisses on you."
+"Well, it could be that if you piss off a dromedary, you risk

-"It could mean that drivers must look out for dromedaries coming from the right."
-Tom proposed.
+that drivers arriving Harran must look out for dromedaries

 "The right?
 Howabout from the left?"